trip5/Matrix-Fonts/README.md

 ```

 ## ESPHome Notes
 Any characters included in the glyphs list that are not actually in the font will cause ESPHome to error when compiling.
+Any character requested not included in the glyphs list should result in an error and/or a block or blank being displayed by your clock.

 Also note that there is a limit of 256 characters that can be used.
 This is a hard limit set by Pillow, a python dependency that converts fonts to bitmaps usable by ESPHome.
 If your glyphs list is longer, any characters beyond that limit will simply not be displayed.